 Over time, the goal of ERP is to teach people how to prevent their compulsive responses, allowing them freedom from the seemingly endless cycle of obsessions and compulsions, so they can live a life free of OCD.
-While this process might seem intense, it’s also proven to be the most effective form of treatment for OCD and its subtypes, meaning it’s definitely worth the work.
+While this process might seem intense as you get started, it’s also shown to be the most effective form of treatment for OCD and its many subtypes, meaning it’s definitely worth the work.

 How do I find treatment for compulsive staring?